StarPolaris9/Hoshimiya-script/docs/hallucination_third_way.md

 This document describes:

-> **Hoshimiya Script – Hallucination Management / Third-Way v1.0**
+> **Hoshimiya Script – Hallucination Management / Third-Way v2.1**

-Future versions may:

-- add quantitative metrics for Δφ-stability,
-- include more formal evaluation protocols,
-- document concrete prompt templates used on each LLM family.

-For now, this page is the **canonical conceptual description**
+This page is the **canonical conceptual description**
 of the Third-Way approach in the StarPolaris / Hoshimiya Script project.
+If the architecture is refined in future experiments,
+this document will be updated to match the actual behavior.

 ---